 Among semi-aquatic mammals, moose are the least dependent on aquatic environments.
 Their association is based on the preferential foraging for vegetation in lakes and wetlands during the open-water season (Franzmann 1981), which would limit oil exposure to periods when hypothermia would be less severe than during the winter period.
 Moose are large-bodied, and would be less prone to hypothermia due to oiling of the fur than smaller mammals.
 The raccoon is less dependent on aquatic environments, but is associated with riparian areas, foraging on aquatic invertebrates and fish during the open-water season (Lotze and Anderson 1979).
-Both moose and raccoon would be expected to have the behavioral plasticity to select habitat where thermal stress would be reduced if they were to be oiled, and in addition would be able to continue to feed even when denied access to an oiled watercourse.
+Both moose and raccoon would be reduced if they were to be oiled, and in addition would be able to continue to feed even when denied access to an oiled watercourse.
 These species are considered to have low (i.e., moose) or moderate (i.e., raccoon) sensitivity to crude oil exposure.